MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v15.md

 ### Upgrade custom Base Application

-With a custom Base Application, you may want the new application features and hotfixes in the Microsoft Base Application.
-If so, you'll have to merge the modifications made in the Microsoft Base Application into your custom Base Application.
+With a custom Base Application, you might want the new application features and hotfixes in the Microsoft Base Application.
+If so, you have to merge the modifications made in the Microsoft Base Application into your custom Base Application.
 Then, create a new version of your custom Base Application.

 The source code for the new Microsoft Base Application version is in the **Base Application.Source.zip** file.
 This file is on the installation media (DVD), in the **Applications\BaseApp\Source** folder.
 You can compare this source code with the source code of the previous Microsoft Base Application and your custom application source.
 Then merge the code into a new custom application version.

-After you've created the new version of your custom application, you publish it to the application server instance.
+After you create the new version of your custom application, you publish it to the application server instance.
 Then, you synchronize and run the data upgrade on the tenants.

 ##  <a name="AddExtensions"></a>Upgrade Microsoft extensions